psparmeet14/explore-devops/kubernetes-basics.md

 ---

 > ✅ Keep experimenting with scaling, updating, and autoscaling to better understand how Kubernetes ensures high availability and fault tolerance.

+---

+# 🔧 Common Kubernetes (`kubectl`) Commands

+A quick reference guide to frequently used `kubectl` commands to inspect and manage resources in a Kubernetes cluster.

+---

+## 🔍 1.
+Check Client and Server Version

+- `kubectl version`

+Displays the version info for both the client and the Kubernetes server.

+---

+## 📅 2.
+View Cluster Events

+- `kubectl get events`
+- `kubectl get events --sort-by=.metadata.creationTimestamp`

+View events occurring in the cluster.
+Sorting helps to see the most recent events first.

+---

+## 🧪 3.
+Work with Pods

+- `kubectl get pods` — List all pods in the current namespace.
+- `kubectl get pods -o wide` — Show additional details like node and IP.
+- `kubectl get po` — Alias for `kubectl get pods`.
+- `kubectl describe pod <POD_NAME>` — Detailed info about a specific pod.
+- `kubectl explain pods` — Describes the API schema for pods.

+---

+## 📦 4.
+Manage ReplicaSets

+- `kubectl get replicaset`
+- `kubectl get replicasets`
+- `kubectl get rs` — Alias for replicaset.
+- `kubectl get replicaset -o wide` / `kubectl get rs -o wide` — Extended output.
+- `kubectl explain replicaset` — View detailed schema and fields.

+---

+## 🚀 5.
+View Deployments

+- `kubectl get deployment`

+Lists all deployments in the current namespace.

+---

+## 🌐 6.
+View Services

+- `kubectl get services`
+- `kubectl get svc` — Alias for services.
+- `kubectl get svc --watch` — Continuously watch service changes in real-time.

+---

+## 📋 7.
+View All Resources

+- `kubectl get all`

+Displays pods, services, deployments, ReplicaSets, and more in one command.

+---

+## 📈 8.
+View Horizontal Pod Autoscaler (HPA)

+- `kubectl get hpa`

+Check status of autoscalers created via `kubectl autoscale`.

+---

+## 📊 9.
+View Pod Resource Usage

+- `kubectl top pod`

+Shows CPU and memory usage of all pods.
+Requires `metrics-server` to be installed.

+---

+## 🖥️ 10.
+View Node Resource Usage

+- `kubectl top nodes`

+Displays CPU and memory usage per node.
+Requires `metrics-server`.

+---

+## ❌ 11.
+Delete Horizontal Pod Autoscaler

+- `kubectl delete hpa currency-exchange`

+Deletes a specific HPA resource named `currency-exchange`.

+---

+> 💡 Use `-o wide` to get more context.
+Use `--watch` to observe changes in real-time.
+Aliases like `po`, `rs`, and `svc` can speed up your workflow.

+---